boysie123/octopus/README.md

 Schedule 1:
 Enabled Everyday
-start time (any it will be updated by node red) Duration (the same as your requitred time to chage your batteries) Stop on SOC (up to you)
+start time (any it will be updated by node red) Duration (the same as your requitred time to charge your batteries) Stop on SOC (up to you)

 Schedule 2: (this is the time you dont want to discharge)